phys2/freidok-cli/README.md

 ### Predefined Authors List

-Creating well-formatted author lists in a template requires multiple lines of code.
-The API returns authors as a list of person objects.
-This list has to be iterated, the separator character needs to be placed correctly and whitespace issues occur easily.
+Creating well-formatted author lists in the template is not straighforward, since FreiDok returns authors as a list of individual _person_ objects.
+This list needs to be iterated, the separator character has to be placed correctly and whitespace issues have to be dealt with.

-To facilitate the usage of author lists in templates, each _publication_ object gets an API-independent, additional attribute *_extras_authors* that contains a pre-formatted authors string.
+To facilitate the ouput of author lists in templates, each _publication_ object has the additional string attribute ```_extras_authors``` that contains a pre-formatted authors string.

-Three arguments control the style of that list:
+Three arguments control the style of that author list:
 ```
 --authors-abbrev [STR]  Abbreviate authors first names [with optional character]
 --authors-reverse       List authors names as "last name, first name"